Understanding Private Student Loans

 If you use both of them to fund your postgraduate degree, you might decide you want to spend them in different ways.

-To help you make an informed decision, here’s a few key terms you’ll want to know when you’re considering private student finance:
+To help you make an informed decision, here are a few key terms you’ll want to know when you’re considering private student finance:

-This is because SLC are a public body, whereas these loans are usually offered by private companies.
+This is because SLC is a public body, whereas these loans are usually offered by private companies.

 A term loan is a loan that you repay in regular instalments over a set period of time.1

 When you’re paying back a loan, you’ll also pay an interest charge on top, which is calculated as a percentage of the amount of money you borrowed in the first place.

 APR stands for ‘Annual Percentage Rate’, and is a number that tells you your interest rate (including other costs) per year of your term.2 Private student finance platforms tend to display their rates in APR, as it makes it easier for you to compare them with other lenders.

 Sometimes, an APR will be shown with the word (variable) next to it.